 - Advertising is sometimes a variable cost because the amount of advertising a firm does depends on its sales volume or how many units of their product they sell per fiscal year.

 Items like lease payments on a business's facilities or bank loan payments are typically fixed because they don't change month to month.
 A portion of utilities may be fixed and the rest may be variable.
 Most administrative costs have a fixed and variable portion.
 Some sales staff may be on salary which would be a fixed cost.
 If a company outsources its bookkeeping function or its tax preparation, those costs could be a fixed amount or they could vary depending on how the contractor charges.
 It is important to correctly classify these SG&A expenses or the forecasted budget will be wrong.

-For expense items that stay unchanged over time, budgeting simply requires determining the annual amount, determined from the prior year and adjusted for any projected changes and then divided into quarters or months to populate the new budget.
+For expense items that stay unchanged over time, budgeting simply requires determining the annual amount, determined from the prior year, and adjusted for any projected changes.

 When constructing a budget for variable expenses, it's important to use a process that addresses costs that could increase or decrease depending upon the level of sales in a given time period.

 If a firm's business is cyclical, forecasted budgets may have to be adjusted for variable expenses in only a few months of the year.

 Here are the steps to prepare an SG&A budget:

 - Determine the time period used for the entire forecasted budget; i.e., one year, and prepare the SG&A budget for the same time period.